tosin2013/responsible-ai-ml-pipeline/docs/index.markdown

 2. Push the image to your OpenShift registry
 3. Deploy the workload using OpenShift's API or web console

-## Contributing
-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on our code of conduct and the process for submitting pull requests.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - IBM for developing AI Fairness 360